ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 LocalStore interface allows you to map the actions of saving, restoring, deleting and getting all.

-This interface allows you to create rules for how data will be handled in a class, example create a class and use this interface to make a rule of how data will be handled on disk.
+This interface allows you to create rules for how data will be handled in a class.
+For example: create a class and use this interface to make a rule of how data will be handled on the disk.

 ```kotlin
 interface LocalStore {